Doha at a Glance

 Moving to DohaiStockphoto

-Doha is under constant development, but some landmarks will quickly become familiar.
+Doha is in a constant state of development, but some landmarks will quickly become familiar.

 Expats who have chosen to work in Qatar will most likely be moving to Doha, as about 70% of Qatar’s population lives there.
 What is now a metropolis was nothing more than a pearl-fishing village in the 19th century.
 Today, work opportunities and the excellent location are two of the reasons why expats move to Doha.
 Expats often find work in the petrochemical industry or the real estate sector, and enjoy the advantages of a city which is in constant development.